Japanese battleship Kongō: Armament

+Armor

+Being a battlecruiser, Kongō's armor was fairly thin.
+She was equipped with a 6- to 8-inch (152–203 mm) main belt.
+Kongō deck armor consisted of armor plating ranging from 1-inch (25 mm), 1.5-inches (38 mm), to 2.75-inches (7 cm), depending on the area.
+She was equipped with nine-inch (229 mm) barbette armor protecting the ammunition to her main guns, as well as turret armor consisting of 10-inch (254 mm) turret faces, and 9-inch (229 mm) plating over the sides and rear.

 Service history

 1913–1929: Battlecruiser

-On 16 August 1913, Kongō was completed and commissioned into the Imperial Japanese Navy (I.J.N.).
+On 16 August 1913, Kongō was completed and commissioned into the Imperial Japanese Navy (IJN).
 Twelve days later, she departed from Portsmouth headed for Japan.
 She was docked at Singapore from 20 to 27 October, before arriving at Yokosuka Naval Arsenal on 5 November, where she was placed in First Reserve.
 In January 1914, she docked at Kure Naval Base for armament checks.
 On 3 August 1914, the German Empire declared war on France and then invaded via Belgium, sparking the beginning of World War I in the West.
-Twelve days later, Japan issued a warning to Kaiser Wilhelm II of the German Empire, ordering him to withdraw the German troops from their base at Tsingtao, China.
+Twelve days later, Japan issued a warning to Kaiser Wilhelm II of the German Empire, ordering him to withdraw the German troops from their base at Qingdao, China.
 When the German Empire did not respond, Japan declared war on Germany on 23 August, occupying the former German possessions in the Caroline Islands, Palau Islands, Marshall Islands, and Marianas Islands.
 Kongō was quickly deployed towards the Central Pacific to patrol the sea lines of communication of the German Empire.
 Kongō returned to the port of Yokosuka, Japan, on 12 September, and one month later, she was assigned to the First Battleship Division.
 In October, Kongō and her new sister ship Hiei sortied off the Chinese coast in support of Japanese army units during the Siege of Tsingtao.
 Then Kongō returned to Sasebo Naval Base for upgrades to her searchlights.
 On 3 October 1915, Kongō and Hiei participated in the sinking of the old Imperator Nikolai I as a practice target.
-She was a Russian pre-dreadnought that had been captured in 1905 during the Russo-Japanese War that had next served as an I.J.N. warship.
-With the defeat of the German East Asia Squadron by the Royal Navy at the Battle of the Falkland Islands in December 1914, there was little or no need for I.J.N. operations in the Pacific Ocean.
-Kongō spent the rest of World War I either based at Sasebo, or on patrol off the coast of China.
+She was a Russian pre-dreadnought that had been captured in 1905 during the Russo-Japanese War that had next served as an IJN warship.
+With the defeat of the German East Asia Squadron by the Royal Navy at the Battle of the Falkland Islands in December 1914, there was little or no need for IJN operations in the Pacific Ocean.
+Kongō spent the rest of World War I either based at Sasebo or on patrol off the coast of China.
 In December 1918, following the end of the hostilities of World War I, Kongō was placed in "Second Reserve".
 In April 1919, she was fitted with a new seawater flooding system for her ammunition magazines.